 Emphysema also slowly destroys the elastic fibers that hold open the small airways leading to the air sacs.
 This allows these airways to collapse when you breathe out, so the air in your lungs can't escape.
 Treatment may slow the progression of emphysema, but it can't reverse the damage.

-In emphysema, inflammation damages the fibers around the walls of the alveoli, causing them to lose their natural elasticity and eventually to rupture.
-This creates one large air space instead of ...
+In emphysema, inflammation and other processes damage the fibers around the walls of the airways and the alveoli, causing them to lose their natural elasticity and to collapse too much.
+This also ...